oneeve8/kobble-data/content/Tutorial2.md

 If there is no plus sign, then it’s closed.

-In order to delete a channel in edit mode, it must be closed.
+In order to delete a channel while in edit mode, it must be closed.
 In order to move content into a channel while in edit mode, it must be opened.

 A long Tap reveals the options to cut, copy, edit, or share.